 You can store them in the fridge, the freezer, or I even store mine on the counter in a container.
 Just be sure to layer parchment paper between each cookie so they don’t stick together.

 And that’s my protein cookie!
 These Double Chocolate Protein Cookies are delicious and nutritious… The perfect no-guilt gluten-free chocolate protein packed snack!
+Pair these with some homemade butter coffee and you are good to go!

 Soft and fudgy double chocolate protein cookies with rich, deep dark chocolate flavor.